 When exotic species i settles, native species j's payoff is the ecosystem residual value $(1-\alpha)w$ less the resistance cost c.
-If native species j unconditionally resists, it does not share any ecosystem resource and values what it does not consume.
-When exotic species i spreads, native species j's payoff is the ecosystem actual value $\alpha w$ minus the resistance cost c.
-Given the establishment of competition over resources, native species now values what is available for its subsistence less the cost of protection (Fig. 3).
+If native species j unconditionally resists, it does not share the ecosystem resources and values even what it does not consume.
+When exotic species i spreads, native species j's payoff is the ecosystem actual value αw minus the resistance cost c.
+Given the establishment of competition over resources, native species cannot value the whole ecosystem anymore and now values what is available for its subsistence less the cost of protection.